-&lt;sup>3 ECHA Guidance R.7a
+3 ECHA Guidance R.7a

-- (i) In vitro gene mutation study in bacteria, similar to OECD TG 471 (Mortelmans et al., 1986); - (ii) In vitro gene mutation study in bacteria, similar to OECD TG 471 (Seifried et al., 2006); - (iii) In vitro gene mutation study in bacteria (Martinez et al., 2000); - (iv) In vitro DNA damage and repair study in bacteria (Fluck et al., 1976). - 2.2.
-Assessment of the information provided - 35 We have assessed this information and identified the following issue(s): - 2.2.1.
-Read-across adaptation rejected - As explained in Sections 0.1.1.1 and 0.1.1.2, your adaptation based on grouping of substances and read-across approach under Annex XI, Section 1.5. is rejected.
-In addition, ECHA identified endpoint-specific issue(s) addressed below. - 2.2.1.1.
-Adequacy and reliability of studies on the source substance - As explained in the Appendix on Reasons common to several requests, under Annex XI, Section 1.5., the results to be read across must have an adequate and reliable coverage of the key parameters addressed in the corresponding test method referred to in Article 13(3), in this case OECD TG 471 (2020).
+- 34 You have adapted this information requirement by using a Grouping of substances and read-across approach based on the following experimental data from the source substance benzophenone, EC No. 204-337-6: - (i) In vitro gene mutation study in bacteria, similar to OECD TG 471 (Mortelmans et al., 1986); - (ii) In vitro gene mutation study in bacteria, similar to OECD TG 471 (Seifried et al., 2006); - (iii) In vitro gene mutation study in bacteria (Martinez et al., 2000). - 2.2.
+Assessment of the information provided - 35 We have assessed this information and identified the following issue(s):

+- 36 As explained in Sections 0.1.1.1 and 0.1.1.2, your adaptation based on grouping of substances and read-across approach under Annex XI, Section 1.5. is rejected. - 37 In addition, ECHA identified endpoint-specific issue(s) addressed below.

+2.2.1.1.
+Adequacy and reliability of studies on the source substance

+- 38 As explained in the Appendix on Reasons common to several requests, under Annex XI, Section 1.5., the results to be read across must have an adequate and reliable coverage of the key parameters addressed in the corresponding test method referred to in Article 13(3), in this case the OECD TG 471 (2020).
 Therefore, the following specifications must be met: - a) The test must be performed with 5 strains: four strains of S. typhimurium (TA98; TA100; TA1535; TA1537 or TA97a or TA97) and one strain which is either S. typhimurium TA102 or E. coli WP2 uvrA or E. coli WP2 uvrA (pKM101) - b) Triplicate plating must be used at each dose level. - c) One positive control must be included in the study.
-The positive control substance must produce a statistically significant increase in the number of revertant colonies per plate compared with the concurrent negative control. - d) The mean number of revertant colonies per plate must be reported for the treated doses and controls. - 38 Studies (i)-(iv) are described as in vitro gene mutation tests in bacteria.
-However, the studies have the following deficiencies in comparison to the requirements of OECD TG 471 (2020): - a) No results for the appropriate 5 strains, that is in TA98/TA100/TA1535/TA1537 or TA97a or TA97/the required fifth strain, S. tyhimurium TA102 or E. coli WP2 uvrA (pKM101) (studies i, ii). - b) No triplicate plating at each dose level (studies i, iii, ). - c) Not clearly specified which positive control was used (studies ii, iii). - d) No data on the number of revertant colonies per plate for the treated doses and the controls (studies ii, iii). - 39 Study (iv) is an in vitro DNA damage and repair study in the E. coli PolA+ and PolA- (DNA polymerase-deficient) strains.
-This test provides an indication of induced damage to DNA, but does not show direct evidence of gene mutation.
-Therefore, study (iv) does not provide relevant information for this endpoint. - Therefore, the studies (i)-(iv) submitted in your adaptation, as currently reported in your dossier, do not provide an adequate and reliable coverage of the key parameters of the corresponding OECD TG. - 41 On this basis, the information requirement is not fulfilled.
+The positive control substance must produce a statistically significant increase in the number of revertant colonies per plate compared with the concurrent negative control. - d) The mean number of revertant colonies per plate must be reported for the treated doses and controls. - 39 Studies (i)-(iii) are described as in vitro gene mutation tests in bacteria.
+However, the studies have the following deficiencies in comparison to the requirements of OECD TG 471 (2020): - a) No results for the appropriate 5 strains, that is in TA98/TA100/TA1535/TA1537 or TA97a or TA97/the required fifth strain, S. tyhimurium TA102 or E. coli WP2 uvrA (pKM101) (studies i, ii). - b) No triplicate plating at each dose level (studies i, iii). - c) Not clearly specified which positive control was used (studies ii, iii). - d) No data on the number of revertant colonies per plate for the treated doses and the controls (studies ii, iii). - 40 Therefore, the studies (i)-(iii) submitted in your adaptation, as currently reported in your dossier, do not provide an adequate and reliable coverage of the key parameters of the corresponding OECD TG. - 41 On this basis, the information requirement is not fulfilled.